What Are The Plants That Repel No-See-Ums?

 What are the properties of citronella that make it effective?

-The main active compounds found in citronella, citronellal, citronellol, and geraniol, are what make it an effective insect repellent.
+are what makes it an effective insect repellent.
 These substances mess with an insect’s sense of smell, therefore warding off unwanted pesky attention.

 Do citronella candles repel no-see-ums?
 How do they compare to citronella plants?